 What You Need to Know about Fermenting Berries

-Fermentation is a near magical process, one that transforms food.
-My kitchen is filled with little (and big) jars filled with fruits, vegetables and grains in varying stage of fermentation: bubbling sourdough starter, sparkling honey-sweet Jun tea, robust homemade sauerkraut, yogurt and sour cream.
+Fermentation is a near-magical process, one that transforms food.
+My kitchen is filled with little (and big) jars filled with fruits, vegetables, and grains in varying stages of fermentation: bubbling sourdough starter, fiery fermented hot sauce, robust homemade sauerkraut, yogurt, and sour cream.

 Why You Should Use Fermentation Weights